Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

-{\it Lattice dynamics.}--- Due to the theoretical limitation of the system described with fractional occupancy, we investigate F5GT using a bulk model based on a single octuple layer periodically repeated along the $c$ direction.
+Due to the theoretical limitation of the system described with fractional occupancy, we investigate F5GT using a bulk model based on a single octuple layer periodically repeated along the $c$ direction.
 Such a crystal with the trigonal P3m1 symmetry (space group No.~156) corresponds to the structure with AA stacking (see Sec.~\ref{sec.system_para} in the SM~\cite{Note1}).
 Due to the weak vdW coupling between the octuple layers, we can assume that the obtained dynamical properties will be well followed by F5GT features.

-The phonon dispersion and the phonon density of states for the proposed model are presented in Fig.~\ref{fig.ph_band} in the SM~\cite{Note1}.
+The phonon dispersion and the phonon density of states for the proposed model are presented in Fig.~\ref{fig.ph_band}.
 The obtained phonon spectrum does not exhibit imaginary soft modes, and the system is stable in a dynamical sense.
 Acoustic branches exhibit a non-linear dependence around the $\Gamma$ point, typical for layered systems~\cite{mobaraki2019,wilczynski2022,bae2022}.
-Such behavior is mostly associated with transverse out-of-plane acoustic vibrations~\cite{nika2009,libbi2021}.
+Such behavior is mostly associated with transverse out-of-plane acoustic vibrations~\cite{nika2009,libbi2021} (see Fig.~\ref{fig.irr_gamma} in the SM~\cite{Note1}).
 The phonon spectrum is dominated by the vibrations of Fe atoms.
 The Te atom vibrations are mostly limited to the lower frequency range (below $125$~cm$^{-1}$), while Fe atom vibrations are primarily expected in the higher frequency range (above $125$~cm$^{-1}$).
 Modes associated with Ge atom vibrations are realized within intermediate frequencies (around $125$~cm$^{-1}$), and are well mixed with other modes.